netdata/netdata/backends/opentsdb/README.md

 ## HTTPS

 As of [v1.16.0](https://github.com/netdata/netdata/releases/tag/v1.16.0), Netdata can send metrics to OpenTSDB using TLS/SSL.
-Unfortunately, OpenTDSB does not by default support encrypted connections, so you will have to configure a reverse proxy to enable HTTPS communication between Netdata and OpenTSBD.
-You can easily set up a reverse proxy with [Nginx](../../docs/Running-behind-nginx.md).
+Unfortunately, OpenTDSB does not support encrypted connections, so you will have to configure a reverse proxy to enable HTTPS communication between Netdata and OpenTSBD.
+You can set up a reverse proxy with [Nginx](../../docs/Running-behind-nginx.md).

 After your proxy is configured, make the following changes to `netdata.conf`: